 Here at Flick HQ, we’re big advocates of smart power use.
 It’s the way of the future, if you ask us.
 And if you read our last blog ‘Change: it’s CHOICE’, you’ll understand why.

-You’ll know that using your power at off-peak times of the day has an influence on the overall supply and demand of electricity, and choosing to use it when it’s in low demand often means lower power prices, lower carbon emissions thanks to our sustainable generators, and less stress on our electricity infrastructure.
+You’ll know that using your power at off-peak times of the day has an influence on the overall supply and demand of electricity, and choosing to use it when it’s in low demand often means lower power prices (for those on a spot price plan), lower carbon emissions thanks to our sustainable generators, and less stress on our electricity infrastructure.
 That’s goodness right there!

 A smarter network